-Cheesy Pretzel Chicken Tender Pops – A kid-friendly recipe that is loaded with flavor and is fun to make!
+Cheesy Pretzel Chicken Kabobs – A kid-friendly chicken on a stick recipe that is loaded with flavor and is fun to make!

 It’s time for another Kitchen Conversation with Land O’Lakes!
 We’re talking about going back to basics for back-to-school.
 And, even though we don’t want to think about it YET, school is right around the corner.
 My family is busier than ever each fall, so I like recipes that the whole family can help prepare in a hurry.

-Now that they are getting older (8 and 10,) I’ve loosened the reigns and let them take on a little more responsibility in the kitchen.
+Now that they are getting older, I’ve loosened the reigns and let them take on a little more responsibility in the kitchen.

 Both of my kids love to help cook dinner.
 Especially when it’s a kid-friendly dish that is fun to make, and even more fun to eat!

-We recently created these Cheesy Pretzel Chicken Tender Pops with Honey Mustard Sauce using cheese crackers, pretzels, and sweet cream Land O Lakes® Butter for a crunchy savory crust.
+We recently created these Cheesy Pretzel Chicken on a Stick with Honey Mustard Sauce using cheese crackers, pretzels, and sweet cream Land O Lakes® Butter for a crunchy savory crust.

-These baked chicken tenders are so easy to make that the kids really can do it all.
+These baked pretzel-crusted chicken skewers are so easy to make that the kids really can do it all.

-(If you don’t want your little ones touching raw chicken, place the chicken tenders on the skewers before they start.)
+(If you don’t want your little ones touching raw chicken, thread the chicken tenders on the skewers before they start.)

 - They can mix up the Greek yogurt “glue” and paint it on the chicken with a basting brush.